alexban14/Docker_intro/dockerCommand.md

 Docker run hello-world => run the app on any machine that has docker

+## Building an image

+docker build -t dockerized-48 . => run it in the application working dir where the dockerfile

-## Push image on DockerHub, pull it on antoher maschine and run it there
+## Push image on DockerHub, pull it on another machine and run it there

 docker pull codewithmosh/hello-docker
+docker rmi <image_id> => deletes an images

+docker inspect <image_id> => inspect a container

 docker run ubuntu ( image locally ? run it : pull it from D.Hub )
-docker run <- container id -> => creates a new container for that docker start <- id -> => strats that container docker run -d => runs container in detached mode docker run -p 6000:6379 => creates a binding between the machines port and containers port
+docker run <- container id -> => creates a new container for that docker start <- id -> => strats that container docker run -d => runs container in detached mode docker run -p 6000:6379 => creates a binding between the machines port and containers port docker port <container_id> => tells you the port the container uses

-docker ps -a => list all running processes, runnning or not
+docker ps -a => list all running processes, running or not

 docker stop <- id -> => stops an running container